jocqueau/wsmeditor/README.md

-# wsmeditor
+# wsmEditor
-wsmEditor.$ A very simple wysiwyg component in a 10kb js lib
+wsmEditor is a wysiwyg, simple and modern editor component in a 10kb js lib